GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/overview.rst

 * :ref:`XD with Short-Blue + 32 l/mm grating  <gnirsxd_SXD32mm_example>`
 * :ref:`XD with Short-Blue + 111 l/mm grating <gnirsxd_SXD111mm_example>`

+.. todo:: add example 3 if keeping it

 See the |RSUserInstall| to install the software if you have not already.

 .. tip:: If you are using the tutorials to guide you through the reduction